-Well let me start with one word, and that would be… WOW!
+Well let me start off my Oasis of the Seas review with one word, and that would be… WOW!
 Upon boarding Royal Caribbean’s new and fabulous Oasis of the Seas, you realize you have not just boarded another ship; you have entered a destination!

 Now I know you are all thinking this is the world's largest cruise ship!
 Yes it is, however I do want to ensure you skeptics out there that we never once got lost; the ship is laid out so magnificently that there is plenty of room for everyone.
 I was onboard with 5,500 other people and never once felt crowded.
 I would also suggest to those up-market cruisers to enjoy this vessel in a fabulous 2 story Crown Loft suite!